Pella (company): Charitable activities

 The Kuyper Rolscreen Charitable Trust was established in 1952 by Pete and Lucille Kuyper.
 It was reorganized in 1968 as the Pella Rolscreen Foundation.
-The foundation's primary focus was supporting education, community betterment and giving; matching Gifts was added in 1984.
-As a community partner, the Foundation provides grants, invest in youth and education, and undertakes service projects to help progressively shape the communities in which Pella Corporation team members live and work.
+The foundation's primary focus was supporting education, community betterment and giving.
+Matching Gifts was added in 1984, and in 2002 they established a volunteer recognition program in honor of the foundation’s 50th anniversary.
+As a community partner, the Foundation provides grants, invests in youth and education, and undertakes service projects to help progressively shape the communities in which Pella Corporation team members live and work.

 Since 2003, Pella Corporation has partnered with JDRF, an organization fighting Type 1 Diabetes.
 The organization's two goals are to find a cure and support children and adults who are fighting this disease.
-JDRF used to be known as the Juvenile Diabetes Research Foundation.
-Since children and adults are both diagnosed, they changed their name to JDRF a few years ago.
+In 2017, Pella and its employees raised $2.7 million USD for the organization.